 At my employer SCADA MINDS we’re currently working on implementing a data pipeline for one of the larger wind companies in the world.
 Wind turbines have a lot of sensors, that generate a lot of time-series data.
 For the amount of turbines we need to support, we need to be able to process upwards of 1GB/sec.

 Recently while pair programming with a colleague, we got into discussing the best way to initialize new objects in C#.
 I’ve always just implemented constructors and left it at that, while he tended to favour static factory methods.
 This led to a lot of discussion and back-and-forth about the pros and cons of each type.

 Internally at SCADA MINDS, we’ve had to make a decision whether or not to use a Serverless architecture for a large project.
 I wrote a post earlier on the general pros and cons of Serverless, but like most projects, there are some unique circumstances that we need to consider.

 Internally at SCADA MINDS, we’ve had a lot of discussion whether or not to use serverless, Azure functions to be more specific, for a large project.
 This is my attempt to give a balanced overview of the pros and cons of Serverless, to help us make the right decision.

 About a year ago I started having pain in my left pinky.
 At the time I was a student, and had just helped start bambuu where I develop software.
 I figured the pain was temporary so I kept on working, thinking it’d go away by itself.
 This would be a very short blog post if I was right.
 After while it had spread to my right pinky as well.

-Recently we created a placemat and a game for a university project.
+Recently we created a placemat game-controller and a game for a university project.
 The goal was to help users eat slower in an engaging way.
-You can see the video explaining the concept right under this paragraph.
+These are the four things I wish I had known before starting.